jack5432109/Basic-Credit-Card-Processing/README.md

 The design decisions I made resemble Facade Design pattern.
 I created three files each containing a class:
 - `main.py`: main class that runs the program, reads input and forwards the command to credit card processor
+- `credit_card_processor.py`: the Credit Card Processor, that processes the commands and manipulates user information
 - `user.py`: records User information
-- `credit_card_processor.py`: the Credit Card Processor, that processes the commands and manipulates user information.

 ## Why python